Most Famous Badminton Logos

 Logo Badminton Australia

 The Badminton Australia emblem is done in a dynamic style, reflecting the federation’s active nature.
 The shuttlecock symbol consists of flowing, wave-like blue and green lines, recalling natural shades of the Australian continent.
-Visually lightweight and stylish, the symbol adds liveliness to the identity, reflecting the character of sporting events in the country.
-The neat writing of the name indicates the federation’s seriousness in developing local and international badminton.
+Visually lightweight and stylish, the symbol adds liveliness to the identity, reflecting the character of the country’s sporting events.
+The neat writing of the name indicates the federation’s seriousness about developing badminton at the local and international levels.

 Madrid Spain Masters